PaulTheSecond/Sudoku/README.md

  * istalled .Net Core 2 SDK;
  * installed Node.js;

-To run solution before need to restore npm and bower packages.
+To run solution You need to restore npm and bower packages.

 How to do it: